Scaling consistency across 40+ products with a shared design system

 As the platform scaled, so did the cost of inconsistency.

-Key challenges:
+Key challenges

-• Inconsistent patterns across mobile and web
+• Inconsistent UI across products and channels

 0